Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 - 1-website limit on the Lite plan feels restrictive in 2026

-- Support quality can vary depending on who you get
+- Support quality can vary depending on who you talk to

 7. InMotion Hosting — Best for Small Business WordPress Sites

 InMotion sits slightly above pure budget territory — and the pricing reflects that.
-What you're actually buying is a more business-friendly setup: better uptime SLAs, US-based 24/7 support with real phone access, and NVMe SSD storage that's measurably faster than the standard SSDs most hosts on this list use.
-They're not the cheapest option here, but for a small business that needs reliability over rock-bottom pricing, the value math works out.
+What you're actually getting is a more business-oriented setup: better uptime SLAs, US-based 24/7 support with actual phone access, and NVMe SSD storage that's measurably faster than the standard SSDs most hosts use.
+They're not the cheapest option here, but the value equation works out for small businesses that need reliability.

-Their BoldGrid website builder is WordPress-based, which means you're not locked into some proprietary drag-and-drop system you'll eventually want to escape.
-That's a smart call most hosts don't make.
+Their BoldGrid website builder is WordPress-based too, which means you're not locked into some proprietary drag-and-drop system you'll eventually want to escape.

 Key Features: